Dyslexia and Foreign Language Options for Better Success

 Rosetta Stone requires a child learn the spellings, grammar, and provides vocabulary growth.
 The approach used by Rosetta Stone’s program will provide a language program that will prepare your student for foreign language learning that may be required in college.

-If you prefer not to use Rosetta Stone, I recommend powerspeaK¹².
-We used PowerSpeak for my younger son’s French language learning.
-I started him with Rosetta Stone, but it was a struggle for him to work with the written portions of the program.
+If you prefer not to use Rosetta Stone, I recommend Powerspeak Languages.
+We used PowerSpeak for my younger child’s French language learning.
+We started with Rosetta Stone, but it was a struggle for my child to work with the written portions of the program.

-powerspeaK¹² is online.
+Powerspeak Languages are online.
 You can choose independent use of the program or you can pay to have an instructor oversee your child’s program.
-If you don’t know anything about the foreign language your child is taking, having an instructor can be an invaluable asset. powerspeaK¹² also has good reporting.
+If you don’t know anything about the foreign language your child is taking, having an instructor can be an invaluable asset.
+Powerspeak Languages also have good reporting.
 It was favorable for my son’s mild dyslexia and foreign language learning needs.

 Other programs Useful For Dyslexia and Foreign Language Learning Needs:

 The fastest way to learn a language may be through Transparent Language.
 I downloaded the “Before You Know It” demo.
-I think Transparent Language does look promising as a foreign language program.
+I think Transparent Language looks promising as a foreign language program.
 Transparent Language says you’ll quickly learn common words and essential phrases.

 Intstant Immersion is available in a wide variety of languages.
 It teaches up to three levels.
 If you are looking for a full immersion approach, Intstant Immersion may be a good fit.

 Whichever foreign language your child decides to learn, he will benefit from the exposure to different cultures and language structures.
-For Fun, you might want to check out our Playing with Foreign Languages International Studies page.
+For Fun, play around with character acting as someone with that foreign language from a different region of the world.
+I also recommend playing around with Duolingo in whatever foreign language your child chooses, so that you can greet each other and have brief exchanges in that language.
+These are just a couple of ways to make learning a language more fun!
+You might also want to check out our Playing with Foreign Languages International Studies page.

 I hope this information helps you pick the best approach to dealing with dyslexia and foreign language learning for your child.
 Having a learning disability makes it a bit more of a struggle to learn a foreign language.
 However, having a great audio/visual approach in conjunction with the written component will go a long way in helping your child find success.
 Using these programs at home, whether in traditional school or not, can help in spite of dyslexia and foreign language learning can become possible.